jordanbemmels/kiwi-iDDC/01_Generate_demographicSim_input.md

 ##  Create dens_init files

 The *dens_init* file describes the initial starting densities in each source population at the onset of the demographic simulation.
-Here, it is set up so that each source population occupies a single pixel (deme), with source populations defined as areas above a minimum habitat-suitability threshold.
+Each source population occupies a single pixel (deme), with source populations defined here as areas above a minimum habitat-suitability threshold.
 There are only two possibily *dens_init* files in the models included in the manuscript, as all models begin in the Last Interglacial ("LIG") and may optionally have barriers applied between the four genetic clusters ("LIG_fourLineages").

 ```
 # load a non-binned environment for the LIG and LIG_fourLineages with raw habitat suitability values that have not been rescaled and binned (raw scale from 0 to 1);